Last Updated on 9 March, 2021 by Veronica

 Strathpeffer, Castle Leod

-We continue on our way and this time we stop in Strathpeffer, it is another charming village, surrounded by nature.
-Here we visit castle Leod, its name comes from the Vikings, from the name of Liotr.
+We continue on our way, and this time we stop in Strathpeffer, which is another charming village surrounded by nature.
+Here we visit the castle Leod; its name comes from the Vikings and Liotr.

 Here we made a mid-morning stop at The Coffee Shop.
-A simple place, where we were treated very well and that also had great cakes to accompany the coffee.
+Again, a simple place where we were treated very well and also had great cakes to accompany the coffee.
 Best of all was the price, 2 Latte and two pieces of cake, delicious both, for only 8.60 euros.

 Rogie Falls